-The NanoHelix removed >96% of COD, bringing the permeate composite level to 564 mg/L. A unique benefit to ceramic picofiltration is the smooth surface combined with small (<1 nm) pore size that prevents irreversible fouling.
-This enhances the cleaning procedure by requiring a 20-minute CEF (chemically enhanced flush) for 12-hour continuous filtration runs.
+A unique benefit to ceramic nanofiltration is the smooth surface combined with small (<1 nm) pore size that prevents irreversible fouling.
+This enhances the efficiency of chemically enhanced cleaning procedures reducing the time and the amount of chemicals required.
 The smooth surface also results in higher sustained flux between cleaning cycles allowing the target flow rate to be met.

 |Influent COD||17660 ppm|